Subcomponent Handling

 void DP::Ph1::PiLine::mnaCompAddPreStepDependencies(AttributeBase::List &prevStepDependencies, AttributeBase::List &attributeDependencies, AttributeBase::List &modifiedAttributes) {

-// manually add pre-step dependencies of subcomponents
+// Manually add pre-step dependencies of subcomponents

 for (auto subComp : mSubcomponentsMNA) {